Regression vs Classification ML: What’s the Difference?

 Frequently Asked Questions

-Is Logistic Regression a classification or regression algorithm?
+Is Logistic Regression for classification or regression?

 Sabrina